Financial Services Act 2013

-The Financial Services Act 2013 (Akta Perkhidmatan Kewangan 2013), is a Malaysian laws which enacted to provide for the regulation and supervision of financial institutions, payment systems and other relevant entities and the oversight of the money market and foreign exchange market to promote financial stability and for related, consequential or incidental matters.
+The Financial Services Act 2013 (Akta Perkhidmatan Kewangan 2013), is a Malaysian law which was enacted to provide for the regulation and supervision of financial institutions, payment systems and other relevant entities and the oversight of the money market and foreign exchange market to promote financial stability and for related, consequential or incidental matters.

 Structure

 The Financial Services Act 2013, in its current form (22 March 2013), consists of 18 Parts containing 281 sections and 16 schedules (including no amendment).